Wheaton College explores questions of social justice

 Wheaton College is offering a new course this fall that is taking a groundbreaking approach to promoting interdisciplinary, community-wide conversations on building an anti-racist society.

-Coordinated by Professor of Sociology Karen McCormack, about 20 faculty members in Wheaton’s social sciences departments will contribute content to the course, “Race and Racism: Building an Anti-Racist Society,” which will be open to students, faculty and staff.
+Coordinated by Professor of Sociology Karen McCormack, about 20 faculty members in Wheaton’s social sciences departments will contribute content to the course, “Race and Racism: Building an Anti-Racist Society.”

 “Many of us chose our fields and the work that we do precisely because we are invested in questions of social justice.
 The protests about police brutality and rising calls for anti-racism led us to initiate efforts to collaborate on this work as we also consider the challenges created by COVID-19,” McCormack said.